 Hello, I'm Wanda.
-You may recognize me from my role as APSA's President, but I also serve on the Advocacy Committee.
+I'm APSA's President and an advocate on the Advocacy Committee.
 On behalf of the Committee, I’m answering questions about the Variable Schedule Work Week.

 Variable Schedule Work Week